ltoniazzi/NBA-referee-analysis/README.md

 # NBA-referee-analysis
-Bayesian hierarchical toy models to study referees effectiveness in the last 2 minutes of the game.
+This notebook contains an analysis of referees' effectiveness in the last 2 minutes of an NBA the game.
+The analysis is based on Bayesian hierarchical models, performed with [PyMC3](https://docs.pymc.io/).